 Lisenbee immediately proved he could bring it in the major leagues, too.
 Manager Bucky Harris was pleased with his new man, and even in mid-February at Tampa declared him ready for the major leagues.
 He had a number of rough outings as he fought to regain his control after the previous summer’s accident, but the fastball was there and the talent seemed to be as well.
 No less than fellow Senator Walter Johnson called him one of their team’s best signings ever.

-Doctors could find nothing wrong with Hod’s arm, but he continued to complain of soreness through spring training.
+Doctors could find nothing wrong with Hod’s arm, but he continued to complain of soreness through spring training of 1929.
 There may have been some sense of psychosomatic pain; the prescription was to pitch through it.
-[Washington Post, April 13 and 19, 1929] He appeared in only five games for manager Bill Carrigan from July 17 through August 3, with 8 2/3 innings of work, touched for five earned runs.
-He was sent to Pittsfield, where he appeared in two games, going 1-1, before being brought back to Boston on September 4.
+[Washington Post, April 13 and 19, 1929] He appeared in only five games for Red Sox manager Bill Carrigan, from July 17 through August 3, with 8 2/3 innings of work, touched for five earned runs.
+He was sent to Pittsfield in the Eastern league, where he appeared in two games, going 1-1, before being brought back to Boston on September 4.
 Brought back, but to see no action.
 It was a dud of a year.

 In 1930 and 1931, Lisenbee got in pretty full seasons for the Red Sox.
 Whatever weak arm he had had in 1929 healed up enough that the Red Sox let him throw the first 12 innings of a 15-inning Patriots Day game for his first start of the season.
-Boston beat the Yankees in both April 19 games, giving new manager Heinie Wagner a bit of hope.
+Boston beat the Yankees in both ends of an April 19 doubleheader, giving new manager Heinie Wagner a bit of hope.
 But it was a hot-and-cold season for Hod, who appeared in 37 games, with 31 starts, and threw 237 1/3 innings.
 There were seven games in which he surrendered six or more earned runs.
 There were 15 times he allowed two or fewer.
 At season’s end, his ERA was 4.40 and he had won 10 games and lost 17.
 His 10 wins were third highest on the team, as were the 17 defeats (Boston had two 20-game losers in Milt Gaston and Jack Russell).
 Lisenbee’s ERA was a bit better than the overall team’s 4.68.
-His last appearance of the season was against the Yankees on Sunday, September 28, at Braves Field, where the Sox had to pay since they were prohibited from playing Sunday ball in their own park due to a nearby church.
+His last appearance of the season was against the Yankees on Sunday, September 28, at Braves Field, where the Sox had to play since they were (until 1932) prohibited from playing at Fenway park on Sunday.
 It was the last game of the season, and the starting pitcher for New York was Babe Ruth, taking the mound for the first time since October 1, 1921.
 Ruth went nine, and won the game 9-3.
 Lisenbee (the last starter for the cellar-dwelling Red Sox to not wear a number on his jersey) bore the loss; Ruth was 2-for-5, both singles.

 Lisenbee started the 1932 season with the Red Sox and lasted through most of June; his mop-up work in the first game on June 27 was his last before he was sent out to Buffalo.
 He was 0-4 with a 5.65 ERA.
 He wasn’t getting the job done.
 His first start for the Bisons was on July 3, when he struck out 10 but gave up a double, a triple, and two home runs, losing to Montreal, 7-2.
 In International League play, he was 6-6 (5.93) for Buffalo.